 - the opening poem, “Had I not been awake”, replays the stroke in allegory, setting a new unfamiliar tenor of uncertainty and precariousness.
 Nick Laird, The Telegraph, Sept 2010;

 - the allegory suggestion is engaging.
-Heaney is successful in weaving different layers into the text: only those suffering a stroke could begin to describe the symptoms of the oncoming condition, its immediate effect on blood supply to the brain and limbs (effectively Heaney’s roof and on the rest of his bodily ‘house’), what the inner ear registers, its passing and the danger to his well-being that it leaves behind.
+Heaney is successful in weaving different layers into the text: only those suffering a stroke could begin to describe the symptoms of the ongoing condition, its immediate effect on blood supply to the brain and limbs (effectively Heaney’s roof and on the rest of his bodily ‘house’), on what the inner ear registers and the danger to his well-being that it leaves behind.

 - 12 lines; 4 tercets; mostly10 feet lines with a variety of stresses.
 6 lines describe an event; 6 lines reflect on its significance leading to a deeper conclusion; one long sentence split by a colon; then 2 short ones ;